jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ubuntu@ip-10-1-1-8:~$
 ```

-The same declaration can be issued to multiple remote BIG-IP hosts by changing the `targetHost`, `targetUsername`, and `targetPassphrase` attributes.
+The same declaration can be issued to multiple remote BIG-IP hosts by changing the `targetHost`, `targetPort`, `targetUsername`, and `targetPassphrase` attributes.

 **Note:** *The declaration is maintained in the AS3 Container, however the declared state is implemented on the remote BIG-IP.* When our customers use the AS3 container, they can get the advantages of the simplified declarative AS3 API without the need to deploy the AS3 iControl LX extension on fleets of BIG-IPs.

 **Step 4.
 Remove an AS3 declaration from a remote BIG-IP**

 To remove our deployed declaration from our remote BIG-IP, issue a `POST` request with the `remove` action to the AS3 Container.
-We will include our `targetHost`, `targetUsername`, and `targetPassphrase` attributes to remove the declaration from the correct remote BIG-IP.
+We will include our `targetHost`, `targetPort`, `targetUsername`, and `targetPassphrase` attributes to remove the declaration from the correct remote BIG-IP.

 **Use curl in the F5 Container Demonstration Device SSH session**